data-integrations/database-plugins/mssql-plugin/docs/SqlServer-batchsource.md

 **Password:** Password to use to connect to the specified database.

+**Transaction Isolation Level** The transaction isolation level of the database connection
+- TRANSACTION_READ_COMMITTED: No dirty reads.
+Non-repeatable reads and phantom reads are possible.
+- TRANSACTION_SERIALIZABLE: No dirty reads.
+Non-repeatable and phantom reads are prevented.
+- TRANSACTION_REPEATABLE_READ: No dirty reads.
+Prevents non-repeatable reads, but phantom reads are still possible.
+- TRANSACTION_READ_UNCOMMITTED: Allows dirty reads (reading uncommitted changes from other transactions).
+Non-repeatable reads and phantom reads are possible.

+For more details on the Transaction Isolation Levels supported in SQL Server, refer to the [SQL Server documentation](https://learn.microsoft.com/en-us/sql/t-sql/statements/set-transaction-isolation-level-transact-sql?view=sql-server-ver16)

 **Instance Name:** SQL Server instance name to connect to.
 When it is not specified, a connection is made to the default instance.
 For the case where both the instanceName and port are specified, see the notes for port.
 If you specify a Virtual Network Name in the Server connection property, you cannot